-- 1. Install MQSeries for UnixWare on the server (include the Base Server component as a minimum). - 2.
-Create a default queue manager (in this example called venus queue manager): - At the command prompt in the window type: crtmqm -q venus.queue.manager - Press Enter. - Messages are displayed telling you that the queue manager has been created, and that the default MQSeries objects have been created.
+- 1. Install MQSeries for IRIX on the server. - 2.
+Create a default queue manager (in this example called venus.queue.manager): - At the command prompt in the window type: crtmqm -q venus.queue.manager - Press Enter. - Messages are displayed telling you that the queue manager has been created, and that the default MQSeries objects have been created.

-In prior releases of MQSeries it was necessary to run a script file called amqscoma.tst to define the MQSeries default objects.
+In prior releases of MQSeries it was necessary to run a script file called amgscoma.tst to define the MQSeries default objects.
 This step is not required in this release of the product.

-- 3. Start the default queue manager: - Type the following and then press Enter: strmqm - A message tells you when the queue manager has started. - 4.
-Enable MQSC commands by typing the following command and then pressing Enter: runmgsc
+- 3. Start the default queue manager: - Type the following and then press Enter: - A message tells you when the queue manager has started. - 4.
+Enable MQSC commands by typing the following command and then pressing Enter: